-Among the number of bars here, the PITOU is the finest bar ever in the Golden Gai.
-A chic and elegant style of interiors clearly distinguishes itself from other bars.
-Only you pass by, and a quick gaze inside is probably enough to attract your attention; at least, that is why I found this bar at the first time.
+Among the bars here, the PITOU is the finest bar ever in the Golden Gai.
+A chic and elegant interior style clearly distinguishes it from other bars.
+Only you pass by, and a quick gaze inside is probably enough to attract your attention; at least, that is why I found this bar the first time.

-Run by a Japanese lady who had been in Britain for a while, picked up a style of wine culture there, learned the best of natural organic wines from the world, and now presents what she acquired during the stay.
-Not only she brings a reputation to Fench wineries, but she also has closer eyes on other regions of the world, such as Georgia, located in the deep Eurasian Continent and known to produce distinguishing wines from the ancient days.
+It was run by a Japanese lady who had been in Britain for a while, picked up a style of wine culture there, learned the best of natural organic wines from the world, and now presents what she acquired during the stay.
+Not only does she bring a reputation to Fench wineries, but she also has closer eyes on other regions of the world, such as Georgia, located in the deep Eurasian Continent and known to produce distinguishing wines from the ancient days.

-When you visit this bar, just take a sheet on the counter, and you will be guided nicely by the owner or an assistant boy who has also been in England for his music study.
-So you now know that you don’t need to open up your Japanese travel guide book to do a pre-research on how to start communication.
+When you visit this bar, just put a sheet on the counter, and you will be guided nicely by the owner or an assistant boy who has also been in England for his music study.
+So you now know that you don’t need to open up your Japanese travel guidebook to do pre-research on how to start communication.
 Like your home, you can ask whatever you wish or wait a moment to be served today’s recommendations.

 And as you can imagine, this wine bar is often visited by many foreigners, and sometimes the place is full of such guests.
 Unfortunately, the bar accommodates no more than 10 people or so at a time; it gives 4 or 5

 stool around the small L-shaped counter, and you have some extra chairs to sit on the window.
 Otherwise, you might need to stand somewhere in between.
 But they will probably somehow let you in if you explain that you came from more than a thousand miles away.